cbroms/thoughts/wm/i-might-be-evil.md

 And so we exist in this perennial situation where our actions are in a large part determined by what and who is around us.

 Maybe one way to think about it is how our actions fit with [our nature](the-nature-of-something.md).
 Our nature is simply our nature.
 What's good and what's evil are separate; external concepts that map on to different dimensions of that nature.
-They don't capture the full complexity of it, and in reducing our nature to these simple ideas we loose a lot of the texture--it's probably not really about good and evil at all.
+They don't capture the full complexity of it.
+In reducing our nature to these simple ideas we loose a lot of the texture, that it's probably not really about good and evil at all.